Cadabam's Mindtalk – 24/7 AI Mental Health Companion

 Diagnosing circadian rhythm disorders involves collecting detailed sleep and medical history, using sleep logs, and employing actigraphy.
 These methods provide essential insights into sleep patterns and disruptions, aiding in accurate diagnosis and treatment.

-Medical and Sleep History
+Medical And Sleep History

-Sleep Logs or Diaries
+Sleep Logs Or Diaries

 Keeping a detailed sleep log or diary can provide valuable insights into sleep patterns and identify any irregularities.
 By recording bedtime, sleep onset, waking times, nap times, sleep quality, and associated symptoms, individuals can track their sleep habits and identify potential patterns.